AlinsBinuP/Employee-Salary-Prediction/README.md

 ## 👤 Author
 - **Alins Binu**
-- Amal Jyothi College of Engineering, Department of Computer Science and Engineering

 ---

 > 📬 Feel free to fork or star the repo if you found it helpful!